xx789633/fluss/website/docs/streaming-lakehouse/integrate-data-lakes/lance.md

 );
 ```

+> **NOTE**: Fluss v0.8 only supports tiering log tables to Lance.

 Then, the datalake tiering service continuously tiers data from Fluss to Lance.
 The parameter `table.datalake.freshness` controls the frequency that Fluss writes data to Lance tables.
 By default, the data freshness is 3 minutes.

-> **NOTE**: Fluss v0.8 only supports tiering log tables.

 You can also specify Lance table properties when creating a datalake-enabled Fluss table by using the `lance.` prefix within the Fluss table properties clause.